 Also, the rewards are uncapped, so you can earn 4% all year round, every time you pay with your credit card at the store.
 This is especially attractive, given that it is a no-fee card.

-You earn 4% CTM for every purchase at Sports Chen, Mark’s, and Atmosphere: The percentage of rewards continue for purchases at Sports Chen, Mark’s clothing stores, and at Atmosphere camping locations.
+You earn 4% CTM for every purchase at Sports Chen, Mark’s, and Atmosphere: The percentage of rewards continues for purchases at Sports Chen, Mark’s clothing stores, and at Atmosphere camping locations.
 These stores, along with Canadian Tire give the credit card holders a wide range of products to receive rewards on.

 You earn 3% from your grocery shopping at any grocery store: Canadian Tire boasts a massive amount of products on its shelves, but one category they do not offer is groceries.